What engagement events can you get involved with?

 These are just a few examples of some of the many diverse engagement events taking place across the College.
 You can also contact your relevant Faculty or Departmental engagement staff for more information on upcoming events and opportunities specific to your area.

 Are you running a regular engagement event at College that you'd like us to feature?
 Get in touch.

-Our free Imperial Fringe evening events are opportunities for Imperial researchers and members of the public to come together and discuss their research.
-Our Public Engagement Programmes team work with staff and students to develop a theme, activities and talks to ensure that each Fringe event is unique and engaging.
-Again, they offer an exciting and supportive environment in which to try out your ideas for public engagement.
+Our free Imperial Lates events are fantastic opportunities for Imperial researchers to engage with members of the public in an exciting informal environment.
+We work with staff and students from across the College to develop event themes, activities and talks to ensure that each Lates event is unique and most importantly, fun!
+They are a light-hearted and supportive chance for you to try out your engagement ideas.

 The Inaugural Lecture series provides a unique platform to celebrate newly appointed Professors.
 Speakers are given a platform to share the stories and insights of their career with a mixture of friends, family, colleagues and interested members of the public.
 Lectures are free to attend and are now live streamed via YouTube.